 You may have heard about Rick Simpson Oil (RSO), and maybe even seen it at the dispensary.
-But once people get their hands on some, many are at a loss as of what the heck to do with it.
+But once people get their hands on some, many are at a loss as to what to do with it!
+Don’t worry—we’re here to help.
 In this article, we’ll go over the basics of RSO and the recommended ways to use it.

 What Does the Research Say About RSO?